lagvier/datatalks_project/README.md

-- start mage and access it at http://localhost:6789/
+- start mage with the command below then access it at http://localhost:6789/
 ```
 mage start mage
 ```